colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## Lactate Threshold Development over the years – Extension of time tolerating 5:00 pace

 ## Senior year of high school:
-2 mile, 2 mile, 1 mile @ 9:50’s and 5:00 for the mile (2-3 minutes rest) OR 10:0X for the 2 miles, 4:3X for the last mile
+(2 mile, 2 mile, 1 mile) in 10:00, 10:00, 5:00.
+We also did another version of this workout where I would run the 2 mile efforts at a slightly slower clip (5:10's), and then run the mile hard.
+I would typically run the final mile in 4:35 or so.

 ## Freshman year of college (Fall 2018):
 ## First semester: Pure interval training with short rest, no continuous threshold runs
-*8 mile HARD effort (5:20’s and faded) (Supposed to be a 1 hour run but started to slow at 45 minutes mark)
+The closest type of workout that we did to a threshold run was a timed one hour run.
+This was a fitness test to assess our summer of training.
+The instructions were to run the first 30 minutes at no faster than 5:20 pace, and then cut down.
+I held on for the first 40 minutes and then faded into oblivion.
+I collapsed on the side of the dirt loop, exhausted.

 ## Example workouts:
-6x mile w/ 1 minute rest on dirt trail (5:02’s)
+(6x) 1 mile w/ 1 minute rest on dirt trail (5:02’s)
-1 mile, 2 mile, 1 mile, 2 mile w/ 60-90 seeeconds rest
+(1 mile, 2 mile, 1 mile, 2 mile) w/ 60-90 seconds rest
 (4:56, 9:46, 4:57, 10:29)
-3x 2 mile w/ 2-3 minute rest (9:40, 9:56, 9:53)  this workout was extremely unproductive for my body as an 18 year old freshman collegiate athlete.
-I was redlining after the first repetition.
+(3x) 2 mile w/ 2-3 minute rest (9:40, 9:56, 9:53)

+The 3 x 2-mile workout was extremely unproductive for my body as an 18 year old freshman collegiate athlete.
+Post-workout my calves were so tight that I could barely walk.
+I raced the PAC-12 Cross Country Championship not long after.
+That was one of the most difficult races of my life.
+Although I ran a personal best that day, I knew from an analytical perspective that I was training too hard.

-These are some example workouts that I did the first semester I was at UC Berkeley.
-There is quite an obvious pattern in the latter two workouts.
-I clearly faded, pace wise, as the workout wore on.
-It clearly indicates an athlete running out of control.
+In retrospect, there is quite an obvious pattern in the latter two workouts.
+The split trend indicates an athlete running out of control, as the average pace per rep decreases rather than quickens over the final two repetitions.

 ## Second Semester (Spring 2019):
-I did end up being able to run a 4 mile LT run in 20:10, which isn’t too bad.
+I did end up being able to run a 4 mile LT (Lactate-Threshold) run in 20:10, which isn’t too bad.

 I’m not going to write much about the second semester of college.
+I developed peroneal tendinitis in my left foot in February.
+This injury was a  direct result of a lack of sleep and an abundance of extremely taxing interval sessions on the track.
+Because of the pressure that these track workouts placed on my calves, my feet could no longer support my legs, and thus I became injured.
+I also contracted Poison Oak.
+This was not a typical case of Poison Oak by any means.
+My leg swelled to such a size, where I could hardly walk.
+I did not recover in time to save my training and complete my freshman track season.

-I got injured and had poison oak so bad I could not walk midway through the season.
-To say the least, it was a wash.
-I ended the season with bests of 4:02 for 1500m and 8:51.8 for 3000m.
-These were a far cry from my 3:55.2 (1600m conversion) and 8:35.8 (3200m conversion) from high school.
-I ended the season barely able to complete a 1200m rep on the track in under four minutes, or 5:20 pace.
-My body was trashed from straining too hard in workouts along with a debilitating case of Poison Oak.
+I finished the season with bests of 4:02 for 1500m and 8:51.8 for 3000m.
+These times were a far cry from my 3:55.2 (1600m conversion) and 8:35.8 (3200m conversion) from high school.
+I could no longer complete a 1200m repetition on the track in under 4 minutes.
+My body needed a nice long rest, and it got its way.

 ## First Semester of Sophomore Year (Fall 2019):
-I worked very hard over the summer to regain my aerobic capacity after a month or so completely off due to Peroneal Tendinitis.
+I worked very hard over the summer to regain my aerobic capacity after a month or so completely off due to peroneal tendinitis.

 In my last workout before heading back to school, I ran an 8 mile tempo run at the Rose Bowl in 42:16 (5:17 average).
 For reference, the Rose Bowl is not a flat training loop.
 I would estimate a slightly faster average on a flat course.
 This was a true tempo effort, and my first time ever doing longer tempo runs.
 I was really thrilled to finally, after a year-long break from tempo runs, be doing them again.
 The year before, that would have been an all-out race effort.

 Once I returned to school, I did not run any more tempo runs at a faster average than that, although I did run a 6 mile tempo where the last couple of miles, I dipped into the 5:0X’s.
 I look at that workout as a mini breakthrough.

-Over winter break, I had put in some solid base miles, so I tried my hand at a 4 mile LT run in early December, before I headed home for Winter Break.
+Over winter break, I had put in some solid base miles, so I attempted a 4 mile LT (Lactate-Threshold) run in early December, before I headed home for Winter Break.
 I ran 20:00, a 10 second PR for a threshold run, during base training.
 This was another mini break-through.

 ## Second Semester (Spring 2020):
 We began running 10 mile tempo runs in January of 2020, and the first one was rough.
 I ran 5:20’s for the first 7 miles feeling smooth, and then used whatever I had left to hang on and close the last couple of miles in 5:21’s.
 I ran 53:31 for my first 10 mile tempo run.